 If you’ve run out of storage space on your system, then you need not look any further as Windows has got all the necessary tools with which you can free up your hard drive with ease.

-Although deleting downloaded program files, thumbnails, and temporary files should do the trick, there’s no harm in removing the system files or update files either.
+Although deleting downloaded program files, thumbnails, and temporary files should do the trick, there’s no harm in removing the system files or updating files either.

 Plus, if you want to go the extra mile, you can even try deleting some programs you don’t use anymore as well as system restore points.
 All of this can be done using just one built-in application: Disk Cleanup.